A Day in my Life, by Em

 Being at Leeds Beckett and making friends was really easy for me, I have met some great people and made a lot of great friends since being here.

-In my first year I made a lot of friends in my halls, I lived at Kirkstall Brewery.
-Kirkstall Brewery was great for making friends; with a social bar on site, quiet area where we could work together, a weekly quiz, and a cinema and a games room.
+In my first year I made a lot of friends in my halls, which was great for making friends; with a social space on site, a games spaces and quiet area where we could work together.
 This made it easy for us all to hang out together on site and I got to mingle with some of my flat mate’s course mates too.

 A lot of my course mates lived in the same halls as me, so this made it easy to meet up outside of university time too.
 I also made a special bond with one of my flat mates who I spent a lot of time with in the flat; watching movies, cooking together, eating together and just having a general chat and a cuddle.
 I am now living with her and some people from her course in a house in Headingley, and I know that I have made friends for life.